0xchase/HACS408E/content/labs/week-04/lab-2/index.md

 {{< callout emoji="💡" >}}

-In this lab you will use `strace` and `ltrace` to analyze a the openssh server (`sshd`).
-You will also use `LD_PRELOAD` to exploit features of dynamically linked programs.
+In this lab you will use `strace` and `ltrace` tools to further your understanding of dynamic analysis.
+Each tool lets you monitor the system calls and library calls, respectively, that a program makes while it runs.
+This can be very insightful when trying to learn at a high-level what a program does.

 **Goals:**

-- Become familiar with how a program interacts with the linux operating system.
+- Practice filtering and manipulating text with Linux utilities like `grep` and `less`.
-- Practice using well know dynamic analysis tools.
+- Become familiar with how a program interacts with the operating system (in this case, Linux).
-- Understand how to hijack functions from dynamically loaded libraries using `LD_PRELOAD`.
+- Practice using well known dynamic analysis tools.

 **Estimated Time:** `45 Minutes`